Hey Kids (Start Here)

 Volker nodded again.

 Rush cocked his head, considering.
-“You think radiation might contribute to the erosion of system-control architecture in some way?”
-Rush pressed again.
+“Y’think ambient radiation contributes to the erosion of system-control architecture?”

-“No idea,” Volker said, rubbing his shoulder.
+As double-speak went, it was turning a little thin.
+“No idea.”
+Volker rubbed his shoulder.
 “Radiation breaks things, though.
 Computers.
 People.
 Their DNA.
 It’s kinda what it does.
-Just little subatomic particles slamming tracks wherever they go.”
+Little subatomic particles slamming tracks wherever they go.”

-Rush gave him speculative look that turned—almost friendly the longer it went on.
+Rush gave him a speculative look that turned almost friendly the longer it went on.

 “Uh,” Volker said.
 “Are you okay, man?”

-“Only five minutes,” Rush said.
+“Not five minutes,” Rush said.
 “Their records are far from voluminous or meticulous.”
 He turned back to Volker.
 “I don’t think much about radiation,” Rush murmured.
 “As a concept.
-But you—that’s practically your whole field.”
+But you—that’s your whole field.”

 “Well, I worked with the non-ionizing end of the EM spectrum,” Volker said.
 “But yeah, I guess you could think of it that way.
 When most people say ‘radiation’ they’re thinking of the breakdown products of unstable nuclei.”